Threat (film): Production

 At the start of production, the crew consisted solely of Pizzolo, Nisa, Brancato, and Knight but over the course of production it grew to include over 200 young people from 5 different countries.

+Animation was created by visual artist Killili and original score was composed by jungle music artist Queque, including the in-character original hip hop song "Am I A Threat?" performed by actor/rapper Kamouflage from the point of view of his character Desmond.
+A response song, the hardcore punk "I Am The Threat" produced by Sal Villanueva, was performed by actor/singer David R. Fisher from the point of view of his character Marco.
+Both songs were included on the Threat soundtrack.

-Although shot without permits on a shoestring budget by a team of non-professional first-time filmmakers, some critics have compared Threat to such iconic films as The Warriors, Do the Right Thing, American History X, Slacker, Clerks, Romper Stomper, Kids, Doom Generation, and Suburbia.
+Although shot without permits on a shoestring budget by a team of non-professional first-time filmmakers, some critics have compared Threat to such iconic films as The Warriors, Do the Right Thing, American History X, Slacker, Clerks, Romper Stomper, Kids, Doom Generation, Suburbia, and Fight Club.

-Critical response ranged from "easily one of the most important films of the decade" to "there is no explanation, no logic, and no reckoning."

 Produced largely in the New York metalcore and hardcore punk scene, Threat features guest appearances by members of Most Precious Blood from the Trustkill Records label.
 Trustkill also contributed music to the film's score from Most Precious Blood, Bleeding Through, Eighteen Visions, and Terror.
 Most of the film's score, however, was composed by Alec Empire and his band Atari Teenage Riot.
-The score was constructed by jungle-music producer queque.
+The score was constructed by Queque.

+Release

 After years of underground screenings, Threat was released theatrically in January 2006, premiering at the Laemmle Sunset 5 in Hollywood and the Pioneer Theater in NYC.

 In keeping with the punk and DiY ideologies of the movie and their production company, Pizzolo and Nisa eschewed distribution offers from Hollywood studios.

 Initially, the film was released as an underground VHS tape and toured across the US and Europe, playing at non-traditional venues such as record stores, hip hop clubs, skateparks, and music festivals.